-Four reasons to consider a mortgage from a credit union
+Should you consider a mortgage from a credit union?

-The housing market is booming, and as home sales continue to increase, so does the demand for housing.
-Pending home sales have climbed 27% year over year, and new listings of houses for sale have increased by 6% within the last year, according to Redfin.
-Choosing where to acquire a mortgage is a crucial decision—it’s vital to find a mortgage that works best for you and your needs, and where you’ll find the best rate, so you can save money in the long run.
-If you’re in the market for a home, consider these four reasons to obtain a mortgage from a credit union.
+Homebuyer demand remains strong, with pending sales 38% higher than at the start of the pandemic.
+As home prices and mortgage rates climb, choosing where to acquire a mortgage is a crucial decision.
+It’s essential to find a mortgage that works best for you and your needs, plus the best rate, so you can save money in the long run.
+If you’re in the market for a home, consider these reasons to obtain a mortgage from a credit union.

 There are dozens of costs and fees associated with acquiring a mortgage—closing costs, origination fees, vendor fees, and other processing costs.
 Credit unions prioritize helping people over turning a profit.
 So, when you obtain a mortgage with a credit union, origination fees and processing costs are often reduced.
 These reduced fees can save you thousands of dollars.